Becky Beasley

 Becky Beasley (born 1975) is a British visual artist working in sculpture and photography.
-She is also a senior lecturer at Goldsmiths, University of London.
+She is also Professor of Art at Goldsmiths, University of London.

-Beasley's work was recognized with a Freelands Award in 2023, for her upcoming exhibition at Derby QUAD.
+Beasley's work was recognized with a Freelands Award in 2023, for her exhibition at Derby QUAD.
 She previously received the Paul Hamlyn Award in 2018.

-Beasley creates sculptures, photographs, and texts rooted in deep literary and historical exploration.
+Beasley creates sculptures, photographs, installations and texts rooted in deep literary and historical exploration.